iotaledger/iri/.github/issue_template.md

 <!----Format For Reporting Bugs------->
 ### Bug description
-A general description of the bug
+A general description of the bug.

 ### Steps To Reproduce
 1.